hashchange/jquery.isinview/README.md

 Returns the effective size (width) of a scrollbar on the element, in pixels, as a number without unit.
 The axis can be specified as `"horizontal"`, `"vertical"`, or `"both"`.
 Both axes are queried by default.

 The return type depends on whether one or both axes are queried.
 For a single axis, the method returns a number.
-For both axes, it returns an object with the size of each individual scroll bar, e.g. `{ vertical: 28, horizontal: 0 }`.
+For both axes, it returns an object with the size of each individual scroll bar, e.g. `{ vertical: 17, horizontal: 0 }`.

 For a given axis, the method returns the value of [`$.scrollbarWidth()`][api-scrollbarWidth], a browser constant, if there is a scroll bar, and 0 if there isn't.
-It does not handle custom scroll bars.
-The default scroll bars of the browser are expected to appear.
+It does not handle custom scroll bars, and expects the default scroll bars of the browser to appear.

 Only acts on the first element of a jQuery collection.
 Returns undefined if the collection is empty.

 Please be aware that the method does not allow you to infer the presence of a scroll bar, or whether it actually scrolls:

-- It always returns the default scroll bar width for `overflow: scroll`, even if the element doesn't contain content which needs to be scrolled.
+- It always returns the default scroll bar width for elements set to `overflow: scroll`.
+That is because scroll bars appear even if an element doesn't contain content which needs to be scrolled.
 - It returns 0 if there is no scroll bar, but also if there _is_ a scroll bar of width 0, which is the standard behaviour of Safari on the Mac and on iOS.

 For the type of elements the method can be called on, and how they are handled, see [`$.fn.hasScrollbar`, above][api-fn.hasScrollbar].